Traumatic Brain Injury Lawyers in Austin

 Should your case be settled at this point, your attorney will talk you through the process of receiving your settlement check.

 Most personal injury claims settle before having to enter a courtroom, if an agreement cannot be reached with the other side, then your case will move to trial.

 Your attorney will walk you through each set as it happens and ensure that while they focus on your case, you can focus on your recovery.

 Legal Time Limits

 Compensation for any claim always depends on the severity of your injuries and the specifics of the accident itself.
 Therefore, it is difficult to estimate the degree of compensation you may be awarded without speaking to an attorney about your case.
-A few of the general damages recovered after suffering a TBI are as follows:
+A few of the general damages recovered after suffering an injury are as follows:

 - Current and future medical bills